From cod tongues to butter chicken pizza: Lenore Newman's Canadian culinary journey

 But Lenore Newman, Canada research chair in food security and environment at the University of the Fraser Valley, set out to do just that, travelling 40,000 km back and forth across the country in a search for culinary unity.

 "I think I got angry at people saying, oh, it's just American cuisine," she tells The Current's Anna Maria Tremonti.
-"Or saying, the French or the Italians, they have real cuisine, we don't."

 What she found — and what she describes in her new book, Speaking in Cod Tongues: A Canadian Culinary Journey — is what she calls a "Canadian creole."